Beginner: How to Install Vinyl Plank Flooring

 Besides choosing a floor for the basement that could easily be installed over cement, it was important that is was durable, easy to clean and looked like wood.

-Which Direction to Install Vinyl Plank Flooring?
+Which Direction To Lay Vinyl Plank Flooring?

 We had a similar style vinyl plank flooring in our old house and we absolutely loved it so we decided to go with the same style, texture and feel this time around as well.

 I changed my mind a few times on this but in the end, we decided to keep the flooring and ceiling planks going in the same direction.

-How to Clean Rigid Core Vinyl Plank Flooring
+How to Clean Vinyl Plank Flooring

 How do I clean the vinyl flooring planks?